Slamy/Wiki_MiSTer/Direct-Video.md

 *You may use an HDMI-to-VGA converter similar to this one.*

-*NOTE*: as 2021/06/27 it seems very hard to find compatible devices.
+*NOTE*: as of 2021/06/27 it seems very hard to find compatible devices.
 Even previously recommended ones do not seem to be fabricated with compatible chips, so keep this in mind in order to not spend money unnecessary.
 More info here: https://github.com/MiSTer-devel/Main_MiSTer/issues/410

 ## Compatibility